 A sister document to the one mentioned above is a medical power of attorney or health-care proxy.
 The document enables a person to select an agent to make medical decisions on their behalf (similar to a durable power of attorney).
 Without a health-care proxy, a person’s family or other loved ones cannot make medical decisions, such as taking a person off of life support, without seeking the legal authority of the courts.
 When you begin to set up powers of attorney documents, be sure to speak with family members and friends about being an agent, and choose the person in your life best equipped to handle the responsibility.

 This deals with a person’s end-of-life care and specifies in writing how that care should play out.
 The document goes over topics like resuscitation (if a person stops breathing or their heart stops beating) and keeping a person alive through artificial respiration or feeding.
 While these topics can be somber, taking the time to talk about them with family members is the best way to make sure all your final wishes will be met in the case of an emergency or live threatening accident.

 READY FOR A FREE CONSULTATION?

-When you are ready to begin exploring your estate planning options, protect your health, assets and wishes for future care, give our expert attorneys at Elder Law Services a call for a FREE consultation.
-We specialize in estate and Medi-Cal planning, probate, wills and living trusts.
-Gives us a call at 1-(800) 403-6078 and let our attorney walk you through the process of getting started today!
-We look forward to speaking with your soon.
+When you are ready to begin exploring your estate planning options, protect your health, assets, and wishes for future care, give our expert attorneys at Elder Law Services a call for a FREE consultation.
+We specialize in estate and Medi-Cal planning, probate, wills, and living trusts.
+Gives us a call today at (800) 403-6078 and we’ll have one of our expert estate planning attorneys walk you through the process of getting started!
+We look forward to speaking with you soon.